In order to get the line reinstated, we will have to get the bridge replaced

 (For comparison, the Docklands Light Railway uses cars which each seat 80 and can carry 284 people!)

-Since the route is completely level, and only 4 miles long, the motive power required is smaller than for most railcar applications.
+Since the route is mostly level, and only six miles long, the motive power required is smaller than for most railcar applications.

 With a simple short return journey, it should be possible to operate with a limited energy store.